hpi-epic/BP2021/README.md

 To make sure that our tests do not have hidden dependencies between each other, their order is shuffled every time the suite is run.
 For this, we use [pytest-randomly](https://pypi.org/project/pytest-randomly/).
 Before collection, a `--randomly-seed` is set and printed, which you can afterwards use to repeat the same order of tests, which is useful for debugging purposes.

+__Pytest-xdist__

+[pytest-xdist](https://pypi.org/project/pytest-xdist/) is a plugin which can be used to distribute tests across multiple CPUs to speed up test execution.
+See their documentation for usage info.

 ### 4.2.
 Webserver Tests

 To run tests you have written for the Django webserver go into the *webserver* folder and run